-Episode spend is calculated on the basis of claims related to pneumonia.
+Episode spend is calculated on the basis of claims directly related to the urinary tract infection.
 Claims or claim detail lines that are included in the calculation of the episode spend are referred to as included claims or included claim detail lines.
 The criteria to identify included claims or claim detail lines depend on the type of service they belong to, as well as the time window during which a claim occurs.
 The following types of service are included in the episode: